 ➤ If the Bible genealogy shows more time as gaps than as facts, then a reasonable person would have to conclude that it is not a credible genealogy at all and that the Bible is deceptive or fraudulent.

-➤ Gaps – even enormous gaps – cannot even come close to reconciling Bible geneologies with the findings of modern science and archeology.
+➤ Gaps – even enormous gaps – cannot even come close to reconciling Bible geneologies with modern knowledge.

-This time period is clearly stated in Genesis 5, when human life was much longer.
+The time period from Adam to Noah is clearly stated in Genesis 5, when human life was much longer.
 Each father is not only named but given his age at birth of his son.
 For each generation, the son is again named and aged at birth of the son, thus preluding the possibility of any gaps without changing the meaning of the words father and son.

 In this way, time is calculated from Adam to Noah at precisely 1,056 years.

-If there are significan gaps in the genealogies, it is probably in this period of approximately 2,000 years, with 24 named generations.
+If there are significan gaps in the genealogies, it is probably in the stated period of approximately 2,000 years from Noah to David, with 24 named generations.
 Calculated, that averages to 83 years per generation, which seems too high even in light of longer life spans at that time.
-It is reasonable to suspect gaps in this segment of the genealogical record.
+It is reasonable to suspect that there are gaps in this segment of the genealogical record.

 Assuming a generation to be 26 years rather than 83 years, this would add another 4,000 to the timeline and put Adam's existence at about 8,000 BC.

-This period of approximately 1,000 years is documented with two genealogies: Mary (mother of Jesus, Matthew 1) with 28 generations averaging 36 years, and Joseph (adoptive father of Jesus, Luke 2) with 39 generations averaging 26 years.
-There is not room for significant gaps here.
+The stated period of approximately 1,000 years from David to Jesus is documented with two genealogies: Mary (mother of Jesus, Matthew 1) with 28 generations averaging 36 years, and Joseph (adoptive father of Jesus, Luke 2) with 39 generations averaging 26 years.
+There is not room for significant gaps here, and parts of the lineage are confirmed by recorded extra-biblical history.

 As shown here, the gap theory in Bible method of dating (genealogies) can reconcile